 Think Java: How to Think like a Computer Scientist

 Attendance and Participation:

 As per college policy, attendance in all sessions is obligatory.
 If you cannot attend a class meeting due to religious, athletic, health related circumstance, or circumstance of particular hardship, please notify me in advance via email.
 Please be ready to present documentation, if necessary.
 It is expected that each person actively engage in each class session.
-Should you miss a session, some notes and sample programs will be uploaded to Blackboard.
-Please try to attend office hours or use the Course Room to discuss with other students to obtain more complete notes.
+Should you miss a session, video recordings will be available for the synchronous lectures.

-When attendance is taken, it will be done at the beginning of class.
-If you are not present at the beginning of class, you will not be able to sign the attendance sheet.
-Attendance will be taken using Blackboard Colaborate.
+Attendance will be taken using Zoom.
+If you are not present at the beginning of class, you will not be marked as present.

 “The art of being wise is the art of knowing what to overlook”